 - Does the price include VAT?

-- Are there any extra staff costs?
+- Are there any extra staff costs and is service included?

 - Is there a minimum headcount or charge per person?